 In the latest effort to appease the progressive “woke,” the NCAA hinted it may strip championship games from states that prevent biological males from competing in women’s sports.

 In a statement released Monday, the league urged it supports “the opportunity for transgender student-athletes to compete in college sports.”

 “The NCAA has a long-standing policy that provides a more inclusive path for transgender participation in college sports,” the statement reads.
 “Our approach which requires testosterone suppression treatment for transgender women to compete in women’s sports embraces the evolving science on this issue and is anchored in participation policies of both the International Olympic Committee and the U.S. Olympic and Paralympic Committee.”

-The statement concludes that “only locations where hosts can commit to providing an environment that is safe, healthy and free of discrimination” should be selected for championship events.
+According to reports from the best Texas sports betting sites, the statement concludes that “only locations where hosts can commit to providing an environment that is safe, healthy and free of discrimination” should be selected for championship events.

 The league said it will “continue to closely monitor these situations to determine whether NCAA championships can be conducted in ways that are welcoming and respectful of all participants.”

 Another example of selective bigotry: if you support the protection of women’s sports, you cannot host a championship event.

 One can only assume the statement refers to several states including Mississippii and Idaho moving to stop biological males from competing in girls’ and women’s sports.

 Perhaps most recently, South Dakota Governor Kristi Noem signed two executive orders aimed to ensure fairness in female sports by limiting participation strictly to biological females.